 Early morning mist rising over the Nyungwe forest

-Most of the country lies over 1500 m above sea level.
-The lowest lying part of the country, the south-west, lies around 800m.
+Most of the country lies over 1500m above sea level.
+The highest areas are the mountains as detailed above, the central plateau is around 1500masl, moving eastwards the altitude drops a few hundred metres.
+The lowest lying part of the country, the south-west, lies around 800masl.